-Here the disease has Dennett claiming that “some” neuroscientists and “some” psychologists who take compatibilists positions are in the right about such being the “real topic”, even though what they deem as the “real topic” is, as the free will skeptic would explain, the topic of avoiding many “important topics” of consideration.
+Here the disease has Dennett claiming that “some” neuroscientists and “some” psychologists who take compatibilists positions are in the right about this being the “real topic”, even though what they deem as the “real topic” is, as the free will skeptic would explain, the topic of avoiding many “important topics” of consideration.
 They simply bypass what it actually means that we could not have, of our own accord, done otherwise.
 And it means a whole lot, in fact it has a say in ethics, criminology, economics, politics, religion, how we treat ourselves, how we treat others, and on and on..
 This goes to show that even some scientists can also become infected with Dennettrhea.

 “We can define a variety of free will that we can’t have, no questions, so what – is that the kind of free will anybody should worry about, that anybody should want.”

 Here Dennett conflated two different things, whether we should “worry” about this free will, with whether we should “want” this free will.
 These are not the same thing, nor are they similar.
 The disease, however, tries to make you think they are.
 The entire point of the free will skeptic is that the belief in this “sort” of free will is extremely worrisome , troubling, and more importantly, it’s what a large majority of people do feel they possess – incorrectly.
 The free will skeptic often agrees with Dennett that it’s the free will that we shouldn’t “want” (I certainly agree it’s something not worth wanting).
-In fact, that’s the very reason to explain to people why such free will doesn’t exist rather than confuse them with a new definition and simply avoid the problems that happen due to people thinking it does.
+In fact, that’s the very reason to explain to people why free will doesn’t exist rather than confuse them with a new definition and simply avoid the problems that happen due to people thinking it does.